MCxiaofang/Network-Topology-Visualization/README.md

 If you run it in a browser, you can generate dynamic charts similar to echarts

-If running in nodejs, you can batch generate topologies based on input data and save.SVG and.png (which I implemented but haven't commit yet)
+If running in Node.js, you can batch generate topologies based on input data and save.SVG and.png (which I implemented but haven't commit yet)

 ![image-20240702170014332](./images/README/image-20240702170014332.png)